sFlow

 no sflow sample output interface

-Examples- This command configures sFlow to not include output interface
+This command configures sFlow to exclude output interface information in samples.

 sflow destination

-The sflow destination command specifies an sFlow collector IP address and UDP port.
+The sflow destination command specifies an sFlow collector IPv4 or IPv6 address and, optionally, a UDP port (the default is 6343).
 The switch supports sFlow collector addresses through multiple sFlow destination commands in running-config.

 The no sflow destination and default sflow destination commands remove the specified sFlow collector IP address by deleting the corresponding sflow destination command from running-config.